arjunriitb/Wine-Quality/README.md

 Determining the quality of red wine and white wine.
 Quality is determined by providing a rating to the wine based upon 11 features.

+If the 11 features are given then we can predict the quality or the rating of the wine.

 In the dataset there are data for red wine and white wine.

 I have trained the model using Random Forest and SVR and I have compared the models.